0704203849/Bottom-Bar/README.md

 ## Bottom-bar
--This widget is a navigation bar that is placed at the bottom of a screen.
-It’s  the reason it’s called a bottom bar -It is used for navigation through multiple pages.
-It mainly makes a user’s task of perusing through many pages easy.
+This widget is a navigation bar that is placed at the bottom of a screen.
+It’s  the reason it’s called a bottom bar.

+It is used for navigation through multiple pages.

 ## Features

--The bottom bar will contain tabs that will help with navigation.
+The bottom bar will contain tabs that will help with navigation.

--It will also allow the user to customize the tab names to the user’s preference.
+It will also allow the user to customize the tab names to the user’s preference.

--The widget will allow the users to be able to dictate the number of tabs they want the bottom bar to have.
+The widget will allow the users to be able to dictate the number of tabs they want the bottom bar to have.

--It allows the user to also add icons of his/her choice.
+It allows the user to also add icons of his/her choice.

--It allows  the user to see the active page i.e the page that  has been clicked on and being viewed by the user at the moment.
+It allows  the user to see the active page i.e the page that  has been clicked on and being viewed by the user at the moment.